covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Scripts/Simple script with parameters.md

    <Start>  _

-   Public Function FunctionWithParameters(ByVal Param1 As String, ByVal Param2 As String, _

-                                            ByVal Param3 As String) as Boolean

-      Dim dec As Decider = New Decider

       dec.Decide(EnumDecisionType.eOkDecision, Param1 + Param2 + Param3, "SimpleScriptWithParams", EnumDecisionReturn.eOK, EnumDecisionReturn.eOK)

       Return True

-   End Sub 'FunctionWithParameters

-End Class 'SimpleScriptWithParameters

 ```

 It is important, that the identifiers (in this example "Param1", "Param2", "Param3") are exactly matching in the command line and in the function!